Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 #### Power management

-RTE is able to control the power of the board with the `rte_ctrl` application or with the web GUI available at RTE's IP address port 8000.
-Possible command are:
+[RTE](https://3mdeb.com/open-source-hardware/#rte) is able to control the power of the board with the `rte_ctrl` command line application, or with the web GUI ([RteCtrl](https://github.com/3mdeb/RteCtrl)) available at RTE's IP address port 8000.
+Possible commands are:

 ```shell
 ./rte_ctrl -pon # power on the platform